Ruben-Ooms/Wavefront-Aberration-Correction-via-an-SPGD-Approach/README.md

 # Wavefront Aberration Correction via an SPGD Approach

 This repository implemnts an Adaptive Gain Stochastic Parallel Gradient Descent algorithm to compensate for atmospheric turbulence and system aberrations in real-time laser systems.
-The algorithm is based on that described by \[1\].

 ## Equipment